Here are the fees we cover. Click on a fee for more information.

 This fee is applied when you send money by a wire from your account to someone at a financial institution outside of the United States.
 If you receive a wire some institutions may charge an incoming fee.

 This fee occurs when you deposit an item into your account that is later returned back to the issuer.
 This is also known as a Return Deposit Item fee.

 This fee occurs when you use your ATM/Debit card at a machine that is outside of the preferred network offered by your bank/credit union.

 This fee is applied when you request a check drawn from your bank/credit union for the purpose of guaranteed funds.

 This fee occurs when you place a stop payment on a check or electronic withdraw that you’ve issued to keep it from being cashed.

 Overdraft Transfer Fee

-This fee is charged when money automatically transfers out of a second account to cover the account that is overdrawn.
+This fee is charged when money automatically transfers out of a different Checking or Savings account and into the account that is overdrawn.